 International Migration Research at Bristol

-International Migration Research at Bristol is a network of international migration researchers who share an understanding of migration as both:
+The International Migration Research network hosts a wide range of researchers who share an understanding of migration as both:

 - a processual and multidirectional phenomenon (encompassing immigration, emigration, return and circulation), and

 - an area of discourse and knowledge production which is intimately connected with issues of social justice and the distribution of rights.